CIG's cyberinfrastructure focuses on the creation and distribution of open-source software through the:

-Users should consult individual software manuals for licensing and acknowledgement information.
+Users can also consult individual software manuals for licensing and acknowledgement information.
 Include version number when referencing all codes.

 In addition, CIG should be acknowledged as follows:

-[Insert software name] is hosted by the Computational Infrastructure for Geodynamics (CIG) which is supported by the National Science Foundation award NSF-0949446 and NSF-1150901.
+[Insert software name] is hosted by the Computational Infrastructure for Geodynamics (CIG) which is supported by the National Science Foundation award NSF-0949446 and NSF-1550901.

 If you are using XSEDE resources please see: Developers>XSEDE Resources